 A great way to find this kind of mentor is in local events where other developers socialize.
 For example, freeCodeCamp local study groups are a great place to start.
 If there is no local group in your town, you can start one.
 Building strong relationships with people who have recently gone through the same experience will help you keep you looking ahead all the time.

-As the founder of a school for remote software developers that works with students from all around the world, I know that this is especially important for those who are learning from home or online.
+As the founder of an online school for remote software developers that works with students from all around the world, I know that this is especially important for those who are learning from home or online.
 That’s why we pair advanced students with new students and help them set up weekly calls so that the new students have a listening ear who understands the frustrating moments they are going through.

 In those moments, what you need is someone who deeply believes in you and wants you to realize your full potential.
 And it’s because they strongly believe in you that they will be willing to help in ways that you can’t even imagine.